Ismaillduman/AdvanceGit/ReadMe.md

 ## To create a remote repo on terminal

-Firstly i have to install hub scoop or chocolatey i install scoop with this command (scoop install hub)
+Firstly i have to install hub-scoop or hub-chocolatey i install scoop with this command (scoop install hub)

 after that on powershell run these code
-> Set-ExecutionPolicy RemoteSigned -Scope CurrentUser # Optional: Needed to run a remote script the first time
+> Set-ExecutionPolicy RemoteSigned -Scope CurrentUser

+ Optional: Needed to run a remote script the first time

 > irm get.scoop.sh | iex

-After all of that run on your terminal (hub create) enter your github username and enter your access token instead of password and the nmagic.....
+After all of that run on your terminal (hub create) enter your github username and enter your access token instead of password and the magic.....